OpenText Functional Testing Web Add-in Extensibility

-OpenText UFT One Web Add-in Extensibility is an SDK (Software Development Kit) package that enables you to support testing applications that use third-party and custom Web controls that are not supported out of the box by the UFT One Web Add-in.
+OpenText Functional Testing Web Add-in Extensibility is an SDK (Software Development Kit) package that enables you to support testing applications that use third-party and custom Web controls that are not supported by default by the OpenText Functional Testing Web Add-in.

-Extensibility can also be used to enable OpenText Sprinter, OpenText's solution for efficient and effective manual testing, to learn Web objects that are not supported out of the box.
-For more information about Sprinter, see the https://admhelp.microfocus.com/sprinter/.
+Extensibility can also be used to enable OpenText Sprinter, a solution for efficient and effective manual testing, to learn Web objects that are not supported by default.
+For more information about OpenText Sprinter, see the OpenText Sprinter Help Center.

-About the UFT One Web Add-in Extensibility SDK
+About the OpenText Functional Testing Web Add-in Extensibility SDK

-Installing Extensibility Accelerator for Functional Testing also installs the UFT One Web Add-in Extensibility SDK, which provides the following:
+Installing Extensibility Accelerator for Functional Testing also installs the OpenText Functional Testing Web Add-in Extensibility SDK, which provides the following:

-• An API that enables you to extend the UFT One Web Add-in to support custom Web controls.
+• An API that enables you to extend the Web Add-in to support custom Web controls.

 • The Web Add-in Extensibility Help, which includes the following: